D$^2$USt3R: Enhancing 3D Reconstruction for Dynamic Scenes

 \subsection{Experimental setup}

 \paragraph{Implementation details.} Building on top of DUSt3R~\cite{wang2024dust3r}, we freeze the encoder and fine-tune only the decoder and the DPT head~\cite{ranftl2021vision}, as done similarly by MonST3R.
 For each epoch, we randomly sample 20,000 image pairs and the network is trained for 50 epochs.
 We use the AdamW optimizer~\cite{loshchilov2017decoupled} with an initial learning rate of 5e-5.
 We train with 4 NVIDIA RTX 6000 GPUs, with a batch size of 4 images per GPU and gradient accumulation steps set to 2.
-More details can be found in \url{}.

 \paragrapht{Training datasets.} As shown in Table~\ref{tab:data}, we train \ours \ on multiple datasets, including BlinkVision Outdoor~\cite{li2024blinkvision}, BlinkVision Indoor~\cite{li2024blinkvision}, Spring~\cite{mehl2023spring}, PointOdyssey~\cite{zheng2023pointodyssey}, and TartanAir~\cite{wang2020tartanair}.
 Each epoch consisted of sampling 7,750, 4,750, 2,500, 2,500, and 2,500 pairs, respectively.
 Additionally, we perform random sampling with temporal strides varying from 1 to 9 to account for large camera motions and dynamic scenarios.